Gothic fiction: Nineteenth-century Gothic fiction

 The genre also heavily influenced writers such as Charles Dickens, who read Gothic novels as a teenager and incorporated their gloomy atmosphere and melodrama into his works, shifting them to a more modern period and an urban setting; for example, in Oliver Twist (1837–1838), Bleak House (1852–1853) and Great Expectations (1860–1861).
 These works juxtapose wealthy, ordered, and affluent civilization with the disorder and barbarity of the poor in the same metropolis.
 Bleak House, in particular, is credited with introducing urban fog to the novel, which would become a frequent characteristic of urban Gothic literature and film.
 Miss Havisham from Great Expectations is one of Dickens' most Gothic characters.
 The bitter recluse shuts herself away in her gloomy mansion ever since being jilted at the altar on her wedding day.
 His most explicitly Gothic work is his last novel, The Mystery of Edwin Drood, which he did not live to complete and was published unfinished upon his death in 1870.
 The mood and themes of the Gothic novel held a particular fascination for the Victorians, with their obsession with mourning rituals, mementos, and mortality in general.

 Irish Catholics also wrote Gothic fiction in the 19th century.
 Although some Anglo-Irish dominated and defined the subgenre decades later, they did not own it.
 Irish Catholic Gothic writers included Gerald Griffin, James Clarence Mangan, and John and Michael Banim.
 William Carleton was a notable Gothic writer, and converted from Catholicism to Anglicanism.

 In Switzerland, Jeremias Gotthelf wrote The Black Spider (1842), an allegorical work that uses Gothic themes.
 The last work from the German writer Theodor Storm, The Rider on the White Horse (1888), also uses Gothic motives and themes.

 After Gogol, Russian literature saw the rise of Realism, but many authors continued to write stories within Gothic fiction territory.
 Ivan Sergeyevich Turgenev, one of the most celebrated Realists, wrote Faust (1856), Phantoms (1864), Song of the Triumphant Love (1881), and Clara Milich (1883).
-Another classic Russian Realist, Fyodor Mikhailovich Dostoyevsky, incorporated Gothic elements into many of his works, although none can be seen as purely Gothic.
+Another classic Russian Realist, Fyodor Mikhailovich Dostoevsky, incorporated Gothic elements into many of his works, although none can be seen as purely Gothic.
 Grigory Petrovich Danilevsky, who wrote historical and early science fiction novels and stories, wrote Mertvec-ubiytsa (Dead Murderer) in 1879.
 Also, Grigori Alexandrovich Machtet wrote "Zaklyatiy kazak", which may now also be considered Gothic.

 Robert Louis Stevenson's Strange Case of Dr Jekyll and Mr Hyde (1886) was a classic Gothic work of the 1880s, seeing many stage adaptations.